MSh103/1.Pong/README.md

 # Pong Clone

 A Pong clone written in C++ using raylib.
+The first game of the 20 Games Challenge.

 ## Screenshots